HendraAnggrian/r-properties/README.md

 R.class
 =======
-Android-like R class for any JVM-based projects.
+Android-like R.class for any JVM-based projects.
+Intended for type-safe resources in Java.

 ```
 src/main/resources